 If you want to change the appearance of the node you can do so in a function that you assign to the treeExpandedChanged property.
 This function must not modify any link relationships or expand or collapse any subtrees -- the property just exists to update the appearance of the node.

-There is an option for link routing to try to avoid crossing over nodes: Link.routing = Link.AvoidsNodes.
+There is an option for link routing to try to avoid crossing over nodes: Link.routing = Routing.AvoidsNodes.
 You can control whether such links should avoid or ignore a node by setting avoidable.
 Set avoidableMargin to control the area beyond the GraphObject.actualBounds where AvoidsNodes links should not go.

 For more discussion and examples, see Nodes, Ports, and Link Points.